AelElliotBanyard/AelElliotBanyard/README.md

 ### Hi there 👋
 #### My name is Ael
+# Im a French/English Software Developer.
+I like to programm in HTML and in React.
+I started when i was 12 years old but it was only a Hobby back then.
+Now im at a School in Winterthur/Switzerland and am Learning how to do it as a Profession!

 <!--
 **AelElliotBanyard/AelElliotBanyard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.